 Those with higher stress levels are at higher risk of developing sleeping problems.
 Studies have shown that increased stress not only messes with your amount of sleep you get each night, but also the quality of sleep you’re getting.
 It can even lead to insomnia, a series sleeping disorder that affects many Americans.
 The good news is, there’s a series of sleep and relaxation exercises you can do before bed to promote better rest.
 And if stress from COVID-19 concerns has you extra stressed, here are five tips to help.

 Working from home

-Incidentally, many companies are creating remote workplace cultures, where employees are allowed—and even encouraged—to work from home.
-While working from home may seem like a strange solution to improving the separation of work and home, it’s known to be highly effective in both performance and wellbeing.
-Think about skipping that commute or being home earlier.
+Even before the pandemic hit this year, many companies were already creating remote workplace cultures, where employees are allowed—and even encouraged—to work from home.
+While working from home may seem like a strange solution to improving the separation of work and home, it’s known to be highly effective in both performance and well-being.
+Think about skipping that commute, getting home earlier, working in your favorite chair or going or going for a nice, sunny walk with your dog after a homemade lunch.
 Lower stress levels, extra time for self-care and improved mental health are all proven benefits of working remotely or from home.
-If your home isn’t set up with office space or is too distracting, a nearby coffee shop or university campus with workspaces is another option.
+If your home isn’t set up with office space or is too distracting, a nearby coffee shop or university campus with workspaces are alternative options, provided they are open and implementing safe social distancing.
 Look for lots of natural light and of course, comfy seating arrangements.
 Ask your employer about your company’s remote working policy and see if it works for you.

 Labor Day became a federal holiday in 1894—designated the first Monday of September.
 Today, the holiday coincides with a busy back-to-school season, which can increase stress.
 That’s why some simply use their Monday off to forget the hustle and bustle of sending the kids back to busy school schedules and enjoy a relaxing day.
 Take the time to get in a good run or yoga session.